 1 cup dark chocolate chunks or chips

 Preheat oven to 350F.
 Line a baking sheet with parchment paper.

 In a large bowl, cream together butter and sugars until light and creamy, about 1 minute.
 Beat in eggs one at a time, followed by vanilla extract.

 In a medium bowl, whisk together flour, salt, baking soda, baking powder and oatmeal.
 Stir dry ingredients into butter mixture until no streaks of flour remain.
-Stir in coconut chips, dried apricots, dark chocolate, toasted cherries and toasted pecans until evenly distributed.
+Stir in coconut, dried apricots, raisins, dried cherries, dried cranberries, dark chocolate and toasted pecans until evenly distributed.

 Scoop up 3/4 cup of dough into large balls.
 Arrange on baking sheet, leaving at least 5 inches between cookies.
 Gently flatten the balls using the palm of your hand or a spatula until they are approximately 4-inches in diameter.